 What do you think of when I say ‘Coca-Cola?’.
 That’s right, you see this giant red sign and become a bit thirsty.
 The main point here is that colors not only define how your clients see your brand the first time, but also what kind of memories pop in their heads when they hear the name of your company.

-So the quick answer will be ‘Yes’, the colors used in your brand designs will always define your brand.
+The colors used in your brand designs will always define your brand.
 It doesn’t matter whether you like it or not, some people will love your brand immediately seeing your bright red logo.
 On the other hand, some of them will hate it cause they have this weird trigger on red color.
 By all means, don’t use neutral colors just because you’re afraid of scaring someone away, that’s not the best solution here.

 Our psychology is a very complicated thing, but what’s known for sure is that people tend to have different reactions to different colors.
 Men and women love different colors; reaction even depends on what country you’re from.
 The last one is confusing, right?
 But hear me out.